yohman/21S-DH151/Midterm and Finals/README.md

 1. A choropleth layer
 1. An interactive component like a slider or data table
 1. A interactive dashboard of data the reveals metrics for objects that are highlighted on the map
 1. You are open to suggest an alternative set of deliverables for your project.
-Submit an outline of your suggested deliverables, and make sure it is pre-approved by your instructor.
+If so, submit an outline of your suggested deliverables, and make sure it is pre-approved by your instructor.

 Your final project will be graded on the following rubric: